Orbital degeneracy loci II: Gorenstein orbits: Locally free resolutions of orbital degeneracy loci

 \subsection{ODL and their resolutions of singularities}

 We present here for completeness a quick overview of the definition and main properties of the ODL introduced in \cite{BFMT}.

 Let $G$ be an algebraic group acting on a variety $Z$.
-For any $G$-principal bundle $\cE$ over a manifold $X$, there is an associated bundle $\cE_Z$ over $X$ with fiber $Z$, defined as the quotient of $\cE\times Z$ by the equivalence relation $(eg,z)\sim (e,gz)$ for any $g\in G$.
+For any $G$-principal bundle $\cE$ over a smooth complex algebraic variety $X$, there is an associated bundle $\cE_Z$ over $X$ with fiber $Z$, defined as the quotient of $\cE\times Z$ by the equivalence relation $(eg,z)\sim (e,gz)$ for any $g\in G$.
 In particular, if $V$ is a $G$-module, then $\cE_V$ is a vector bundle over $X$, with fiber $V$; if $Y$ is a $G$-stable subvariety of $V$, $\cE_Y$ is a subfibration of $\cE_V$ over $X$, with fiber $Y$.

 \begin{definition}[ODL] Suppose that $V$ is a $G$-module and $Y$ a $G$-stable subvariety of $V$.
 Let $s$ be a global section of the vector bundle $\cE_V$.
 Then the $Y$-degeneracy locus of $s$, denoted by $D_Y(s)$, is the scheme defined by the Cartesian diagram